programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-26.png" caption="Make sure that 'USB Debugging' is enabled." %}

-Next, you will need to download and install [Android Tools](https://developer.android.com/sdk/index.html#Other) and the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to your computer.
+Next, you will need to download and install the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your operating system.

+{% include figure.html src="../images/ar-dev-1-9.png" caption="Download the .exe file for your operating system." %}

+Accept the license agreement and download the .exe file for Windows or Mac from the Java SE Development Kit options.
+Click on the .exe file once it has finished downloading, and follow the installation guide.

+Next, download the [Android command line tools](https://developer.android.com/sdk/index.html#Other).
+Scroll down on the Android Studio download page until you see a section labelled "Get just the command line tools."

-{% include figure.html src="../images/ar-dev-27.png" caption="Download the Android Tools package that is compatible with your operating system." %}
+{% include figure.html src="../images/new-ar-dev-27.png" caption="Download the Android command line tools that are compatible with your operating system." %}

+Click on the .exe file once it has finished downloading, and follow the installation guide.
+Start the SDK manager after installation.
+Install any packages that are automatically selected, but make sure that the "Android SDK PLatform-tools" and "Android SDK Build-tools" options are both selected.
+Then, scroll down to the folder labelled "Extras" and select the "Android Support Library" and "Google USB Driver."
+Click "Install packages."

+{% include figure.html src="../images/ar-dev-1-14.png" caption="Install packages within the Android SDK manager." %}

+If you are trying to install the packages but keep getting an error about "temp" folders not being created, close the manager and go to the "android-sdk" folder on your computer.
+Right click the "SDK Manager" application file and select "Run as administrator."

+{% include figure.html src="../images/ar-dev-1-13.png" caption="Start the Android SDK manager." %}

-Note the location where you saved the Android Tools and Java Development Kit because your Unity project will need to access them.
-In the Unity menu panel, go to "Edit > Preferences > External Tools" and point Unity to the file locations for the Android Tools (Android SDK) and Java Depevelopment Kit (JDK) you just installed.
-By default, the Android SDK will download to this folder location on your computer: "C > Users > [your username] > AppData > Local > Android."
+Return to Unity, and go to "Edit > Preferences > External Tools" and point Unity to the file locations for the Android Tools (Android SDK) and Java Depevelopment Kit (JDK) you just installed.
+If you do not see options for adding the Android SDK and Java SDK, then you will need to close Unity and restart the Unity Download Assistant and make sure that "Android Build Support" is selected on the "Choose Components" page.

+{% include figure.html src="../images/ar-dev-1-10.png" caption="Restart the Unity Download Assistant." %}

+{% include figure.html src="../images/ar-dev-1-11.png" caption="Check the Android Build Support option.
+You can also check the iOS Build Support option if you working on a Mac." %}

+In the External Tools dialogue box in Unity, click the "Browse" button next to the SDK field and select the "android-sdk" folder located in the "C:/Program Files/Android" folder.

+If the "android-sdk" folder is not in this location, it might be in this folder: "C:/Users/[your username]/AppData/Local/Android."
 If you do not see the "AppData" folder, open your file explorer and select the "View" option in the top menu.
 Select the box labelled "Hidden items."

 {% include figure.html src="../images/ar-dev-28.png" caption="Check the 'Hidden items' box in your file explorer View options." %}

+Click the "Browse" button next to the JDK field and select the "jdk[version number]" folder in the "C:/Program Files/Java" folder.
+Leave the "NDK" field blank.

-{% include figure.html src="../images/ar-dev-29.png" caption="Connect Android Tools and the Java Depevelopment Kit to your Unity project." %}
+{% include figure.html src="../images/new-ar-dev-29.png" caption="Connect Android Tools and the Java Depevelopment Kit to your Unity project." %}

 Next, return to Unity, and go to "File > Build Settings."
 In the "Platform" section of the dialog box, select "Android" and click "Switch Platform."
-Then, Click "Add Current" to add your scene to the build.
+Then, select "Add Current" (or "Add Open Scenes").

 {% include figure.html src="../images/ar-dev-30.png" caption="Build Settings dialog box" %}